 Staff parking spaces are provided at various locations on campus and require a staff permit.
-These permits may be obtained at the Campus Police Office.
+You may request a parking permit by logging onto the portal and going to Work Life -> Self Service - Employee Services -> Order Staff Parking Permit

 Parking regulations are strictly enforced under the vehicle code.